AvistoTelecom/pg_backctl/README.md

 5. **Create recovery.signal**: This file is used to tell that the database has to perform a recovery.
 6. **Change owner**: It changes the owner of the /data folder to 999:999 which is the postgres user and group.

-# What is ODO?
+# What is pg_backctl?

-**ODO** (Optimized Data Operation) is a tool designed to streamline the restoration of backups made with **pg_basebackup**.
-It aims to simplify the more complex aspects of physical backups restoration process without diving into tricky manual steps.
+**pg_backctl** is a tool designed to streamline both the creation and restoration of PostgreSQL physical backups using **pg_basebackup**.
+It aims to simplify the more complex aspects of backup and recovery without diving into tricky manual steps.

-## Why ODO?
+## Why pg_backctl?
 In the attempt of matching Postgres recommended way of doing backups, we chose to provide a tool that improves backup restoration procedures.
 PostgreSQL offers two primary methods for backups:
 - **pg_dump** (logical backups)
 - **pg_basebackup** (physical backups)